Undergraduate Translational Research Immersion Program

 After acceptance into the program, students meet with their proposed research mentor to identify a good fit.
 Students are assigned research projects based on their area of interest.
 The research projects take many forms, with an emphasis on, for example, molecular biology, genetics, bioinformatics, or clinical interventions.
 The project may or may not involve work at the bench; however, it is usually linked to an established project and requires close interactions with personnel within the mentor's lab.

 Each week the students dedicate several hours to participating in TRIP curriculum that highlights methodologies in translational research, professional skills development workshops, career panels, student presentations where they share their research in progress, and social engagement.
 Students are encouraged to attend admissions info sessions offered by Penn graduate education programs.
 The 10-week summer research experience culminates with a final symposium which involves each student presenting their project in terms of hypothesis, data collection, analysis, etc., and placement of the work within the larger context of CTS efforts.
 Their research mentors, members of their lab, and faculty from their home institutions are encouraged to attend their final presentation.

 In 2020, TRIP was highlighted in Penn Today for successfully transitioning to a virtual environment during the pandemic.
 Read more here.

-- Completed one year of college; preference will be given to students finishing sophomore or junior years
+Completed one year of college; preference will be given to students finishing freshman or sophomore years

 - Unofficial copy of transcript